 WordPress 5.5 is probably the update of the year and is the second major release this year.
-Usually, I don’t like to write articles with superlatives but this new WordPress version brings a ton of exciting new features and improvements.
+Usually, I wouldn’t say I like to write articles with superlatives, but this new WordPress version brings many exciting new features and improvements.

 The new WordPress version is a game-changer in development and designing.
 It brings better maintainability and performance to the table.
-That new update is targeting a few major parts like speeding up the loading time, optimizing images, rendering a more user-friendly interface, and giving more power to Search Engine Optimization.
+That new update targets a few major parts like speeding up the loading time, optimizing images, rendering a more user-friendly interface, and giving more power to Search Engine Optimization.

-WordPress is already the market leader, but the latest WordPress 5.5 changes have the potential to increase the distance to its competitors even further.
+WordPress is already the market leader, but the latest WordPress 5.5 changes can increase the distance to its competitors even further.

 We follow the WordPress development very carefully and already tested the second beta to try out the new features and improvements.
-In this article, we will share with you what’s coming next with WordPress 5.5 and provide you with some experiments and screenshots.
+This article will share with you what’s coming next with WordPress 5.5 and provide you with some experiments and screenshots.

 Block Editor Turns More into a Page Builder in WordPress 5.5 Update

 WordPress introduced a new editing experience back in 2018.
 The editing experience completely changed the way how WordPress websites were built in the past.
-The new editor was based on the concept of blocks, and you know it as the Gutenberg editor.
+The new editor was based on the blocks’ concept, and you know it as the Gutenberg editor.
 Since then, WordPress brings tons of updates and improvements for Gutenberg in every release.
 WordPress 5.5 is one of the biggest releases for the block editor.
 It comes with massive UI improvements in the block editor.

 As you can see in the screenshot below, they changed toolbar elements, buttons, assigned new icons, and focus highlights as you move across the blocks while editing or writing.
 That’s is a unique editing experience, just like a page builder provides.
 All widgets and elements are available in the left sidebar now.
 Device previews help to design for mobile, tablet, and desktop devices.
 There’s a lot more to see as we explore.